satwikambashta/WebDevSubmissionIISc/README.md

 # Face Detection App

 This application demonstrates face detection using OpenCV in a Flask backend and a Vite React frontend.
+Demonstration videos are available in the parent directory.

 ## RUNNING USING DOCKER
 in base directory iisctask